 – Allantoin and derivatives (allantoic acid) component present in some plants and in the umbilical cord of mammals.
 It has healing properties for skin (more).

 – In humans, consumption of these vegetables is not toxic.
 However, it contains goitrogenic compounds that can cause goiter in people with diets low in iodine.
 This is the case of patients in Galicia (Spain), which relates the high incidence of goiter with a iodine-poor diet together with a diet rich in this vegetable.

 – Plant toxic to animals: due to its content of S-methyl cysteine sulfoxide, L-5-vinyl-2-tiozozolidona (goitrogenic compound) and nitrates, spots may occur in the milk of animals fed with these plants.
 In large amounts, it can cause gastrointestinal bleeding in animals leading to death.

-More information about turnip in the listing above.
+More information about turnip.